matt-welch/simple-sockets/README.md

 this file under a non-blocking a file read lock and writes are handled with a write lock which will prevent other read-locks from granting during the write operation.
-The client then proceeds to send the request to the server, which will result in the server identifyig it as a new client key and creating a new entry in its table.
+The client then proceeds to send the request to the server, which will result in the server identifying it as a new client key and creating a new entry in its table.
 At each request iteration, the client also checks to see if another client on the same host has updated the incarnation number then updates its incarnation number accordingly.